AI

 This builds what researchers call demonstration-based adoption.
 People see someone like themselves getting real value.
 Not theoretical value.
 Actual time saved or better decisions made.

 Expect setbacks and normalize them.
 Research on change management success factors emphasizes that maintaining momentum through difficulties separates successful changes from failed ones.
 AI will produce errors.
 Systems will hallucinate.
 Promised capabilities will disappoint.
 When AI incidents happen, the first response determines everything.
-If it is blame, adoption stops.
-If it is collective problem-solving, capability builds.
+Blame stops adoption.
+Collective problem-solving builds capability.

 Create feedback loops that actually influence decisions.
 When people report that an AI tool creates more work than it saves, be willing to stop using it.
 Analysis of change management metrics shows that trust in leadership drops sharply when feedback gets ignored.
 That trust damage persists through future change efforts.